 Rental properties give investors the opportunity to gain passive income.
 However, like any home, there are going to be things that break down and need maintenance over time.
-In order to help compensate for this expense, one of the things you can claim is rental property depreciation.
+To help compensate for this expense, one of the things you can claim is rental property depreciation.

 If you’re getting ready to buy a rental property, this article will go over what rental property depreciation is, how it works and how to report it for the tax benefit.
 Finally, we’ll go over how to calculate your depreciation.

 Rental property depreciation allows real estate investors to take tax deductions for their property.
 This is done by convincing the IRS that the property in question has a determinable useful life.

 Once the useful time frame of the property is determined, you can use a formula to calculate the amount of value lost due to depreciation each year and claim the deduction on your taxes.
 While this article will walk you through the basics, any questions on your specific situation should be directed to a tax advisor.

 Reporting Rental Property Depreciation To The IRS

 Depreciation of rental property is generally reported on Schedule E of a standard 1040, although there are situations in which you would use other forms.
 For example, Form 4562 may be used if you claim depreciation on a property in the year that you put it into service as a rental property.

 There are situations in which other tax forms may apply.
 If you have any concerns over which one is right for you, speak with a tax preparer or financial advisor.

 Typically, those who rent out their residential property have to report their rental income on their taxes.
 The exception to this is if the property is used primarily as a home and rented out for 15 or fewer days.
 You’re not allowed to deduct rental expenses for the property if it’s rented out for this amount of time, either.